tinkercademy-bootcamp/chat-project-aryan12cc/exercise-2/README.md

   - [IETF website](https://datatracker.ietf.org/doc/html/rfc2616)
 - What about HTTPS?
 Is there a spec for that protocol?
   - HTTPS is essentially HTTP with Transport Layer Security (TLS) to secure connections.
 This can be found [here](https://datatracker.ietf.org/doc/html/rfc2818).

 ## Introduction to C++ and Sockets Programming

 - Read the code in `src/`
 - Are there any bugs in this code?
+  - If there were multiple arguments (say `./build/client.out I am`), only `I` was being sent.
+Although, I believe, the intent was to keep the message within quotation marks.
+  - An empty message like `./build/client.out ""` would make the client send a message of length 0 and wait for a response.
+This is because the client is sending a `cstring` of length 1 consisting of `\0` while the server is sending a `std::string` of length `0` which never gets "sent".
+  -
 - What can you do to identify if there are bugs in the code?
+  - For this exercise, I tested it on various inputs
+  - On bigger software development projects, one can have a testing system to test the critical flows of the system.

 ## Refactoring: Extract Function